winglang/wing.cloud/docs/stories/wing-cloud-mvp.md

 ## Taxonomy

 * **App** - a unit of deployment.
+* **Library** - a reusable package published to an npm repository (private or public) and consumed by other libraries or apps.
+As far as Wing Cloud is concerned, libraries are simply npm modules installed using `npm install` during build.
 * **Repository** - where the source code of an application is managed (currently only GitHub is supported).
 * **Environment** - a space with a stable address where an instance of the application is deployed.
 * **Preview** - a special type of an ephemeral environment which can be deployed ad-hoc and cleaned up quickly.